 TIMOTHY NOREK –Theatre Arts (AMS) fancies himself a professional make-believer.
 Co-founder, co-director, & instructor with Death by Improv since 2004.
 He has been performing improv since high school way back when, and then in college he co-founded Backstage Players Improv Thingy, which led to the co-founding of Death by Improv.
 Tim has also studied improv with instructors from around the country at numerous improv festivals, schools, and retreats; such as the Boston Comedy Arts Festival, North Carolina Comedy Arts Festival, Philly Improv Festival, Gainesville Improv Festival, Richmond Improv Festival, Camprov, Upright Citizens Brigade, and Armando Diaz’s 24 Hours of Improv for Sandy Relief.

-CARLYLE OWENS—Theatre Arts (AHS) has appeared onstage at Shakespeare and Company, Great Lakes Theatre Festival, Cleveland Play House, Monomoy Theater and the McCarter, as well as in a number of off-off Broadway productions.
+CARLYLE OWENS—Theatre Arts (AHS) has appeared onstage at Shakespeare and Company, Great Lakes Theatre Festival, Cleveland Playhouse, Monomoy Theater and the McCarter, as well as in several off-off Broadway productions.
 He has also worked as an artist in the schools in New York City, Jersey City.
 Carlyle teaches theater history in the International Performance Ensemble program at Pace University.
-He has previously taught acting and voice while a member of the resident acting company at the Cleveland Play House, at About Face Theater, The Laurel School and while earning his MFA at Ohio University.
+He has previously taught acting and voice while a member of the resident acting company at the Cleveland Playhouse, at About Face Theater, The Laurel School and while earning his MFA at Ohio University.
 He is an original member of Raconteur Radio, performing staged radio plays throughout New Jersey and in New York City.

-RICH PALMROS Theatre Arts (AMS) s a graduate of Rutgers University with a BA in Theater Arts.
-A long time teacher and student of the Actors Playground School of Theatre, Rich has dedicated his time to persueing a life in the arts.
-He has worked in numerous plays in and outside of New York City, and worked on a number if independent films and webseries.
-He has also directed his own full length feature film due to be released soon.
+RICH PALMROS - Theatre Arts (AMS) is a graduate of Rutgers University with a BA in Theater Arts.
+A long-time teacher and student of the Actors Playground School of Theatre, Rich has dedicated his time to pursuing a life in the arts.
+He has worked in numerous plays in and outside of New York City, and worked on several independent films and web series.
+He has also directed his own full-length feature film due to be released soon.
 Personal projects aside, Rich is happiest working with young actors and passing on the knowledge he's gained.